Amended date: 01/01/2021

 Tufts supports those employees who serve, or have served, in the Armed Forces, National Guard, Reserves and other Uniformed Services of the United States.
 The university therefore offers Military Leave for military service; military caregivers; and participation in Veteran’s Day and Memorial Day exercises.

+Tufts University complies with all federal and state laws regarding support of employees who also serve in the military.
 Employees shall be granted unpaid Military Service Leave when called to active duty in the U.S. Armed Forces, National Guard, or Reserves.
 Eligible military service may also include service in the commissioned corps of the Public Health Service or in any other category of persons designated by the President in time of war for a national emergency.
 Employees on Military Service Leave whose military pay is less than their regular university pay will receive the difference in wages for up to two (2) weeks per calendar year; otherwise the leave is unpaid.
+The employee can opt to use available vacation or personal time to be paid during an unpaid leave.

 Participation in Veterans’ Day or Memorial Day Exercises